refactor-ring/monero-site/resources/developer-guides/daemon-rpc.md

 Outputs:

-* *chains* - array of chains, the following structure:
+* *chains* - array of Chain; List of chains, the following structure:
   * *block_hash* - string; the block hash of the first diverging block of this alternative chain.
   * *block_hashes* - array of strings; An array of all block hashes in the alternative chain that are not in the main chain.
   * *difficulty* - unsigned int; Least-significant 64 bits of 128-bit integer for the cumulative difficulty of all blocks in the alternative chain.